jrajaniemi/BikeComputerSwiftUI/Documentation.docc/Documentation.md

 The Barlow project is led by Jeremy Tribby, a designer based in San Francisco, USA.
 To contribute, see github.com/jpt/barlow

 # RIDE Computer

 Minimalistic Ride Dashboard

 ## Promote Text

-RIDE Computer provides a clear black-and-white dashboard interface displaying speed, direction, altitude, and odometer.
+RIDE Computer provides a clear black-and-white dashboard interface displaying GPS speed, direction, altitude, and odometer.

 ## Description

 RIDE Computer provides a clear black-and-white dashboard interface displaying speed, direction, altitude, and odometer.
 The super simple interface offers two colour themes: Black/White and White/Black.
 The app allows you to record your route, which is saved on your phone.
 You can review your route after the ride is complete.
 This app has no adverts, paywalls, or additional features, so you can just ride!

 RIDE Computer is available in more than 60 languages!

 # Public Version history

-## 1.1.6 Aug 31, 2024

-We're excited to introduce RIDE Computer 1.1.6, bringing you enhanced features for a better riding experience!

-Now, you can customize your route snapshots by selecting a background image from your Photos app.
-Additionally, route details like distance, average speed, and time offer an alternative display format by tapping the logo.

-Ride time tracking has been added to the Computer view, visible by tapping altitude.
-Note: the simulator feature has been removed.
-Update now for an improved ride!

 ## 1.1.5 Aug 23, 2024